Jsalvar124/node-instagram/README.md

   }
 ]
 ```
-This configuration schedules the /api/cron endpoint to run every day at 6:00 PM (18:00).
+This configuration schedules the /api/cron endpoint to run every day at 6:00 PM (18:00 UTC, which is 13:00 in Colombia).
 You can adjust the cron schedule according to your preferences by modifying the "schedule" value in the vercel.json file.
 Keep in mind that Vercel allows up to 3 free projects, and 2 cronJobs per project that can be triggered once per day.

 ## Usage